 Apparel products are manufactured from cotton, linen, wool, silk, other natural fibers, synthetics and blends of these materials.
 Materials used by the Company in its manufacturing operations are purchased from numerous domestic and foreign textile mills and converters in the form of woven or knitted finished fabrics.
 Buttons, zippers, thread and other trim items are purchased from both domestic and foreign suppliers.
 The Company's manufacturing facilities perform cutting, sewing and related operations to produce finished apparel products from these materials.
-At the end of the 1998 fiscal year, domestic production for the Company accounted for approximately 20% of the Company's United States manufacturing facilities, and approximately 10% came from United States contractors.
+At the end of the 1998 fiscal year, domestic production for the Company accounted for approximately 20% of the Company's business, of which approximately 10% came from the Company's United States manufacturing facilities, and approximately 10% came from United States contractors.